 Even expensive tents can have some fancy stakes.
 Before leaving, inspect the stakes to ensure quality and strength.
 When car camping, bring a rubber mallet to easily secure the corners of tents and tarps.

 3. Purchasing Sleeping Bags

-However, if you expect your nights to get cold, you'll be more comfortable with a good quality sleeping bag or blanket for cold weather.
-Even it's only down in the 50's at night, I'm most comfortable in a 30 degree sleeping bag.
+However, if you expect your nights to get cold, you'll be more comfortable with a good-quality sleeping bag or blanket for cold weather.
+Even if it's only down in the 50's at night, I'm most comfortable in a 30-degree sleeping bag.